jellesiderius/mage-db-sync/README.md

 # Database synchronizer for Magento
-This tool downloads Magento databases and imports it for development purposes
+This tool downloads Magento databases over SSH and imports it for development purposes

 ### Requirements
 - NodeJS
 - PHP
-- Magerun
 - Magerun2

 ### NOTES